antosatko/Ruda/docs/docs/tutorial/advanced/generics.md

 # Generics

+> ⚠️ Experimental feature ⚠️: While simple examples work this is still in early development and more useful use cases are not supported yet.
+It is **not recommended** to use this.

 Generics are a feature that allows you to write code that can be reused for different types.
 For example, you might want to write a function that returns the first element of any array.
 This is a generic function because it can be used for any type of array, like an array of strings or an array of numbers.

 ```ruda